naemon/naemon.github.io/src/documentation/usersguide/macrolist.md

 </p>
 <a id="note5"></a>
 <p>
 <sup><b>5</b></sup>  These macros are normally associated with the first/primary hostgroup associated with the current host.
 They could therefore be considered host macros in many cases.
 However, these macros are not available as on-demand host macros.
 Instead, they can be used as on-demand hostgroup macros when you pass the name of a hostgroup to the macro.
-For example: $HOSTGROUPMEMBERS:hg1$ would return a comma-delimited list of all (host) members of the hostgroup <i>hg1</i>.
+For example: <code>$HOSTGROUPMEMBERS:hg1$</code> would return a comma-delimited list of all (host) members of the hostgroup <code>hg1</code>.
 </p>
 <a id="note6"></a>
 <p>
 <sup><b>6</b></sup>  These macros are normally associated with the first/primary servicegroup associated with the current service.
 They could therefore be considered service macros in many cases.
 However, these macros are not available as on-demand service macros.
 Instead, they can be used as on-demand servicegroup macros when you pass the name of a servicegroup to the macro.
-For example: $SERVICEGROUPMEMBERS:sg1$ would return a comma-delimited list of all (service) members of the servicegroup <i>sg1</i>.
+For example: <code>$SERVICEGROUPMEMBERS:sg1$</code> would return a comma-delimited list of all (service) members of the servicegroup <code>sg1</code>.
 </p>
 <a id="note7"></a>
 <p>
 <sup><b>7</b></sup>  These macros are normally associated with the first/primary contactgroup associated with the current contact.
 They could therefore be considered contact macros in many cases.
 However, these macros are not available as on-demand contact macros.
 Instead, they can be used as on-demand contactgroup macros when you pass the name of a contactgroup to the macro.
-For example: $CONTACTGROUPMEMBERS:cg1$ would return a comma-delimited list of all (contact) members of the contactgroup <i>cg1</i>.
+For example: <code>$CONTACTGROUPMEMBERS:cg1$</code> would return a comma-delimited list of all (contact) members of the contactgroup <code>cg1</code>.
 </p>
 <a id="note8"></a>
 <p>
 <sup><b>8</b></sup>  These acknowledgement macros are deprecated.
-Use the more generic $NOTIFICATIONAUTHOR$, $NOTIFICATIONAUTHORNAME$, $NOTIFICATIONAUTHORALIAS$ or $NOTIFICATIONAUTHORCOMMENT$ macros instead.
+Use the more generic <code>$NOTIFICATIONAUTHOR$</code>, <code>$NOTIFICATIONAUTHORNAME$</code>, <code>$NOTIFICATIONAUTHORALIAS$</code> or <code>$NOTIFICATIONAUTHORCOMMENT$</code> macros instead.
 </p>
 <a id="note9"></a>
 <p>